F2Projects/WebsocketServer/README.md

 	make

 to compile the plugin for your system.
-If you use Mac OS, there are some additional operation to do.
+If you use Mac OS, there are some additional operations to do.
 Use

 	make mac